abukimemia/Web-Server/README.md

   ```shell
   $ node htmlFile.js
   ```

 The server runs on `localhost` or ip address `127.0.0.1` on port `8000`.
 On your browser enter the following url address to receive a _HTTP reponse_ from the server:
   ```
   http://localhost:8000
   ```

+## Challenges experienced
+I experienced difficulty implementing any secure protocol such as `TLS(HTTPS)` on my web server solution using the `HTTP module` in `Node.js`.
+I will need to perform research on implementing secure protocols.